FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/09-protected-message.md

 ## Differential Privacy

 Differential privacy (DP) is a powerful theoretical criterion for privacy.
-A mechanism satisfying $(\epsilon-\delta)$ differential privacy promises the indistinguishability of similar information with the possibility $1-\delta$.
+A mechanism satisfying $(\epsilon,\delta)-$differential privacy promises the indistinguishability of similar information with the possibility $1-\delta$.

 As a message-oriented federated learning framework, FederatedScope usually exchanges messages at high frequency.
 Differential privacy provides a powerful theoretical metric to evaluate the balance between training performance and privacy protection.